aws/aws-cdk/docs/src/aws-construct-lib.rst

       bucket.children.find(c => (c as cdk.Resource).resourceType === 'AWS::S3::Bucket')
       as s3.cloudformation.BucketResource;

-From that point, users are interacting with the strong-typed L1 resources (which extend :py:class:`cdk.Resource <@aws-cdk/cdk.Resource>`), so we will look into how to extend their surface area to support the various requirements.
+From that point, users are interacting with CloudFormation resource classes (which extend :py:class:`cdk.Resource <@aws-cdk/cdk.Resource>`), so we will look into how to use their APIs in order to modify the behavior of the AWS construct at hand.

 Resource Options
 ----------------